SrgElephant/Schnucks-Coupon-Applier/README.md

   `SchnucksAcctPassword = "SchnucksAcctPW"`

+   All requirements for Python Setup is complete.

-   If you would like to send yourself emails, set sendEmails to True
+   If you would like to send yourself emails, continue.
+Otherwise go to Cronjob Setup.

+   Set sendEmails to True

    `sendEmails = True`